SAILING GEORGIAN BAY - LAKE HURON

 quartzite of the Cloche Mountain range that is one of the oldest ranges on the planet.
 It extends from Mt.
 McBean

 in the West, to Killarney Provincial Park on the East.

 The Cloche Mountain range was once as high as the Rocky Mountains.
-Over millions of
+Over millions of years of

 years ago, the ice age, advancing and retreating four times over, scoured the quartzite peaks, stripping them